Become-A-Cloud-Developer/become-a-cloud-developer.github.io/content/clo/2. Basic Cloud Applications/1. Tutorials/Use Azure Cosmos DB in a Todo App.md

 ### Set Up the Webapp

-Create a directory called `CosmoDB` and open up a terminal.
+Create a directory called `CosmosDB` and open up a terminal.
 Run the command below to create a Razor Pages webapp:

 ```bash
 dotnet new webapp